-If your child has had an injury, administer a dose of factor as soon as possible and, if you can, bring a supply of factor with you.
+If your child has had an injury, administer a dose of factor if possible and, if you can, bring a supply of factor with you.

-If she/he has had a severe injury, a head injury, an abdominal injury or is still bleeding then you should go straight to the Accident and Emergency department at North Devon District Hospital.
-If possible, please let staff on Caroline Thorpe ward know you are on your way.
+If your child has had a severe injury, a head injury, an abdominal injury or is still bleeding then you should go straight to the Accident and Emergency department at North Devon District Hospital.
+If possible, please let staff on Caroline Thorpe Ward know you are on your way.